Mr. PlayasMexico's Insider Beach Guide

 The Town

 Zipolite the town is small, low-key, and has absorbed its tourism layer with more grace than most.
-The main street parallel to the beach has restaurants, small hotels (many with hammock-equipped common areas and shared bathrooms), a few bars that get going after 10 PM, and the consistent smell of mezcal and something burning on a grill.
+The main street parallel to the beach has restaurants, small hotels (many with hammock-equipped common areas), a few bars that get going after 10 PM, and the consistent smell of mezcal and something on a grill.

 Who Zipolite Is For

 Travelers who want a genuine alternative beach experience without the package-holiday layer.
 People who value a relaxed social environment and an international crowd with low pretension.
-Surfers looking for powerful waves with a specific understanding of the risk.
+Surfers looking for powerful waves with a clear understanding of the risk involved.
 Visitors to the Oaxacan coast who want the full picture of what this coastline offers.

 Who Zipolite Is Not For

-Families with young children (the beach is genuinely dangerous), travelers who need infrastructure and consistent service, anyone who will be uncomfortable with the clothing-optional culture even on the sections where it is less observed.
+Families with young children — the beach is genuinely dangerous, and the village social dynamic does not center children.
+Travelers who need consistent infrastructure and service.
+Anyone who will be uncomfortable with the clothing-optional culture even on the sections where it is less observed.
+Anyone seeking AC, room service, and beach attendants — all absent.

 Practical Notes

-Cash: Bring it from Pochutla.
+Money: Bring cash from Pochutla.
 ATMs in Zipolite are unreliable and often empty.
+Most accommodation and food is cash-only.

 Frequently Asked Questions

 Yes — Mexico's only officially clothing-optional beach.
-The clothing-optional norm varies by section of the beach.
-The far western end is most consistently nudist; the central and eastern sections are mixed.
+The norm varies by section.
+Far western end is most consistently nudist; central section is mixed; eastern end toward town is more clothed.
 Non-participation is completely unremarked upon.

 Is it safe to swim at Zipolite?

 Not reliably.
-Zipolite has powerful surf, unpredictable rip currents, and a documented history of drownings.
+Zipolite has powerful surf and a documented drowning history.
 Before entering the water, ask the Sociedad de Salvavidas lifeguards whether conditions are safe that day.
-On calm days, the protected sections can be swimmable.
 Never swim alone.

 Who goes to Zipolite?